tgoossens/tinythinfilm/README.md

 ## Perfectly reflecting boundaries approximation (Experimental)
 Estimate filter response for perfectly reflective boundaries.
 Because only a finite number of spatial modes can exist, multiple shifted peaks occur.
+The modes are assumed to be uncoupled.
 This is mainly meant as an exploratory limit case to better understand some of the discrepancies of the diffraction model for small pixels.
 Check for example the Validation 'filterarray' for the 2 µm pixel, where at normal incidence a peak shift occurs and at 20 degrees multiple peaks are observed.
 It is the hypothesis that for these small pixels the filter acts partially as a waveguide.